sofia-dominguezc/sofia-dominguezc/README.md

 I'm a student at MIT insterested in machine learning and finance.

-I recently completed an internship at Citadel and I'm currently looking for a UROP for this fall.
+I recently completed an internship at Citadel and I'm currently looking for an undergraduate research position for this fall.

 Linkedin: https://www.linkedin.com/in/sofia-dominguezc